T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 `wkhtmltopdf <http://wkhtmltopdf.org/>`_ will be used by QFQ to offer 'website print' and 'HTML to PDF' conversion.
 The program is not included in QFQ and has to be manually installed.

 * The Ubuntu package `wkhtmltopdf` needs a running Xserver - this does not work on a headless webserver.

-Best is to install the QT version from the named website above.
+  * Best is to install the QT version from the named website above.
+  * In case of trouble with wkhtmltopdf, also install 'libxrender1'.

 In `config-qfq-ini`_ specify the: